nooblag/nerdwiki/SSH.md

 ## AutoSSH

 Keeps a SSH connection alive.
+Requires SSH key for passwordless login.

 E.g. creates a reverse SSH tunnel from local port 22 to remote port 1984, using port 29001 to monitor the SSH connection for connectivity.
 The `-f` option makes autoSSH a daemon.

 `autossh -M 29001 -f -N -R 1984:localhost:22 user@hostname.org`

 `autossh -M 29001 -f -N -R 1901:localhost:22 jl@leagueofevil.org`

+Use a cronjob to run command every 2 minutes (just to be sure).
+Add to crontab -

+`*/2 * * * * autossh -M 29001 -f -N -R 1984:localhost:22 user@hostname.org`